 But there are SEO benefits to keeping your blog and other content on the same subdomain is your main website.
 There is strong evidence to suggest that keeping your blog on your main domain can improve your Google rankings.
 I recommend keeping your content and store on the same subdomain and interlinking liberally between them.

-Ecommerce SEO Checklist #11: Mine your PPC campaigns for keyword ideas
+Ecommerce SEO Tip #11: Mine your PPC campaigns for keyword ideas

 More keywords means more ranking opportunities, which means more potential customers and revenue.
 Where do you go to find additional keywords to optimize your website for?
 One great source is Google Adwords - both search and shopping campaigns.